slackapi/bolt-js/docs/_future/triggers.md

 And that's the end of our triumphant trek learning about Triggers!

-If you want to see Triggers in action with their pals, the Function and the Workflow, check out our sample [Request Time Off](https://github.com/slack-samples/bolt-js-request-time-off) app within our GitHub repository.
+If you want to see Triggers in action with their pals, the Function and the Workflow, check out our sample [Hello World](https://github.com/slack-samples/bolt-js-starter-template/tree/future) app.
+For a more complex example, you can take a look at our [Request Time Off](https://github.com/slack-samples/bolt-js-request-time-off) app and its end-to-end [tutorial](/bolt-js/future/request-time-off-tutorial).